azavea/ansible-java/README.md

 - `java_oracle_accept_license_agreement` - Flag to accept the Oracle license agreement (default: `False`)

 ## Testing
 Tests are done using [molecule](http://molecule.readthedocs.io/).
 To run the test suite, install molecule and it's dependencies and do ` $ molecule test` from the folder containing molecule.yml.
-To add additional tests, add a [testinfra](http://testinfra.readthedocs.org/) python script in the [tests](./tests/) directory.
+To add additional tests, add a [testinfra](http://testinfra.readthedocs.org/) python script in the [tests](./tests/) directory, or add a function to [test_java.py](./tests/test_java.py).
+Information about available Testinfra modules is available [here](http://testinfra.readthedocs.io/en/latest/modules.html).